 - dried beans like pinto beans and soy products like veggie burgers

 - sweets and snack foods like sodas, juice drinks, cake, cookies, candy, and chips

-Non-starchy vegetables like lettuce, cucumbers, broccoli, and cauliflower have a little bit of carbohydrate but in general are very low.
+Non-starchy vegetables like lettuce, cucumbers, broccoli, and cauliflower have very little carbohydrate and have little impact on your blood glucose.

 How Much Carbohydrate is in These Foods?

 Reading food labels is a great way to know how much carbohydrate is in a food.
 For foods that do not have a label, you have to estimate how much carbohydrate is in it.
 Keeping general serving sizes in mind will help you estimate how much carbohydrate you are eating.

 Protein and fat in meals are also a factor affecting blood glucose, but have less of an impact than carbohydrate.
 There is no method of counting protein or fat to predict how they will affect your blood glucose.

 Using Food Labels

 Carbohydrate counting is easier when food labels are available.
 You can look at how much carbohydrate is in the portion of food you plan to eat.
 The two items on the label that are most useful are the serving size and the grams of total carbohydrate.